At the Improvement Service, we want to help councils harness a design approach with confidence and adaptability.

-It is important to stress that the process is iterative, and although the four phases are presented separately, they are not always sequential.
+It is important to stress that the process is iterative, and although the four phases of the double diamond are presented separately, they are not always sequential.
 As you get into the work, it is likely that you will move backwards and forwards between the phases as you gather information, learn more and try things out.

 The resources and tools are designed to be flexible and can be adapted to suit the needs of the people you are working with.
 Some work well with very large groups, others smaller groups.
 Some can be used online in virtual sessions, others are better done in person.
 The important thing is to think about the people you need to involve, and find out what ways of working will best suit their needs.